-- A serving of sirloin packs 17 grams of protein into just 100 calories.
+- A serving of sirloin packs 17g of protein into just 100 calories.

 - Lean steak is an excellent source of B vitamins, which are essential for cardiovascular health.